Lesterpaintstheworld/terminal-velocity/evaluation_agent_plan.md

 ## Updated Tasks
-- [ ] Conduct an initial evaluation of narrative engagement, technical credibility, thematic clarity, and economic accessibility.
+- [x] Conduct an initial evaluation of narrative engagement, technical credibility, thematic clarity, and economic accessibility.
-- [ ] Document findings in the initial evaluation report, focusing on narrative engagement, technical credibility, thematic clarity, and economic accessibility.
+- [x] Document findings in the initial evaluation report.
-- [ ] Review and integrate recommendations from the initial evaluation report into the narrative.
+- [x] Review and integrate recommendations from the initial evaluation report into the narrative.
-- [ ] Review chapter breakdown for alignment with evaluation findings.
+- [x] Review chapter breakdown for alignment with evaluation findings.
-- [ ] Update evaluation report with new insights and recommendations.
+- [x] Update evaluation report with new insights and recommendations.
+- [ ] Implement changes based on evaluation findings.
+- [ ] Prepare for the next round of evaluations based on updated narratives.